JTan2231/hive/README.md

 # Hive
-Distributed computing over wireless P2P networks for deep learning models.

-## Note
-LLMs are fairly serial, so this is more of an accommodation for memory rather than performance.
+My playground for tensor processing and deep learning computation.
+Long-term goal of creating a processing library capable of being distributed across large, P2P networks.
+This is also an exploration of the feasability of such a system.